 David Johnson, President & CEO

-David Johnson joined Achates Power in August 2008 as President and CEO.
-Johnson is leveraging his more than 20 years of industry experience to accelerate development of revolutionary internal combustion engines that provide superior fuel efficiency at lower cost and, ultimately, furthers the company's goal of enabling a more sustainable future.
-Johnson was previously Vice President of Product Operations for military and export markets at Navistar.
-As Program Manager for the MaxxProTM line of Mine-Resistant, Ambush-Protected (MRAP) vehicles, he delivered the vehicles in record time and record quantities for deployment in Iraq and Afghanistan to better protect U.S. soldiers.
+David Johnson joined Achates Power in August 2008 as president and CEO.
+Johnson is leveraging his more than 20 years of industry experience to accelerate development of revolutionary internal combustion engines that provide superior fuel efficiency at lower cost and, ultimately, further the company’s goal of enabling a more sustainable future.
+Johnson was previously vice president of product operations for military and export markets at Navistar.
+As program manager for the MaxxProTM line of Mine-Resistant, Ambush-Protected (MRAP) vehicles, he delivered the vehicles in record time and record quantities for deployment in Iraq and Afghanistan to better protect U.S. soldiers.
 Prior to Navistar, Johnson worked for General Motors and Ford Motor Company.
-At GM he was Program Manager and Chief Engineer for multiple clean-diesel engine programs for Opel, Saab and Renault passenger vehicles.
+At GM he was program manager and chief engineer for multiple clean-diesel engine programs for Opel, Saab and Renault passenger vehicles.
 At Ford Motor Company Johnson led the development and launch of the SuperDuty, equipped with an all-new diesel engine.
-Johnson earned a Master of Business Administration and a Bachelor of Science in Mechanical Engineering from Cornell University.
+Johnson earned a Master of Business Administration and a Bachelor of Science in mechanical engineering from Cornell University.

 Dr. James Lemke, Founder and Chief Scientist

-Dr. James Lemke is a serial entrepreneur, with a history of founding and leading companies to successful exits, and a personal passion for science, engineering and education.
-He founded Achates Power, Inc. in 2004 with an idea that would revolutionize the automotive industry by revitalizing the opposed-piston, two-stroke engine.
-As an influential physicist holding more than 100 patents, Lemke understood the rapidly increasing shortage of fuel and greater need for emissions reduction meant the world needed a solution.
-That solution came in a 1930s-era engine architecture that demonstrated great potential but momentum had dissipated when the tools of the time could not produce an efficient version.
+Dr. James Lemke is a serial entrepreneur with a history of founding and leading companies to successful exits and a personal passion for science, engineering and education.
+He founded Achates Power in 2004 with an idea that would revolutionize the automotive industry by revitalizing the opposed-piston, two-stroke engine.
+As an influential physicist holding more than 100 patents, Lemke understood that the rapidly increasing shortage of fuel and greater need for emissions reduction meant the world needed a solution.
+That solution came in a 1930s-era engine architecture that demonstrated great potential, but momentum had dissipated when the tools of the time could not produce an efficient version.
 Lemke knew the tools and the talent were now available to answer the transportation crisis.
 He started Achates Power with a collection of the brightest engineers and scientists with the condition that ideas and discourse flow unabated and the expectation that each fulfill their utmost potential.
-While amassing top talent in the industry, Lemke's vision began to manifest results.
-However, instead of an engine that only moderately answered the need for efficiency, the Achates Power engine realized a more than 20 percent fuel efficiency improvement compared to the industry's best medium-duty diesel engine (approximately 55 percent more fuel efficient than a standard gasoline engine) at lower emissions levels and at 10 percent lower cost.
-While Lemke always believed in the engine's viability, now the results have shown the industry the potential economic savings of trillions of dollars per year on fuel and components, and billions of gallons of fuel saved per year.
+While amassing top talent in the industry, Lemke’s vision began to manifest results.
+However, instead of an engine that only moderately answered the need for efficiency, the Achates Power engine realized a more than 30 percent fuel efficiency improvement compared to the industry’s best diesel engines and nearly double the fuel efficiency of a standard gasoline engine at lower emissions levels and at 10 percent lower cost.
+While Lemke always believed in the engine’s viability, now the results have shown the industry the potential economic savings of trillions of dollars per year on fuel and components, and billions of gallons of fuel saved per year.

 John Koszewnik, Chief Technical Officer

 Jerome Paye joined Achates Power in 2010.
-As the vice president of programs and operations, he is responsible for managing the company's engine development programs with leading, global OEMs.
+As the vice president of programs and operations, he is responsible for managing the company’s engine development programs with leading global OEMs.
 He also created and implemented the current product development system at Achates Power.
 Previously, Paye worked for Renault SAS as the pre-program engineering deputy director for electric vehicles.
 In this role, he led early product development and managed collaboration with Nissan and other global partners.
-Paye was also Renault's vehicle engineering deputy director for mid-size current models, overseeing worldwide value engineering and product upgrades for the company's largest and most profitable vehicle line—which had production in seven facilities and distribution in 140 countries.
-Paye's more than 14 years of automotive industry experience also includes positions at Ford Motor Company.
+Paye was also Renault’s vehicle engineering deputy director for mid-size current models, overseeing worldwide value engineering and product upgrades for the company’s largest and most profitable vehicle line — which was produced in seven facilities and was distributed in 140 countries.
+Paye’s more than 14 years of automotive industry experience also includes positions at Ford Motor Company.
 While there, he was program management leader for the Mustang and launch leader for the 2005 Mustang convertible.
-In addition, he worked as a production superintendent, plant vehicle team engineer, and design and release engineer for North American Car product development.
-Paye received a bachelor of science degree in engineering, a master of science degree in solid-state physics and a Ph.D. in physics from the Ecole Polytechnique in France.
-He also completed post-doctoral research at the Massachusetts Institute of Technology and earned a joint manufacturing and business master's degree from the University of Michigan.
+In addition, he worked as a production superintendent, plant vehicle team engineer and design and release engineer for North American Car product development.
+Paye received a Bachelor of Science degree in engineering, a Master of Science degree in solid-state physics and a doctorate in physics from the École Polytechnique in France.
+He also completed postdoctoral research at the Massachusetts Institute of Technology and earned a joint manufacturing and business master’s degree from the University of Michigan.